montagejs/montagejs.org/docs/montagejs-objects.md

 });
 ```

-The MontageJS constructor has a `specialize` method that accepts <a href="http://ecma-international.org/ecma-262/5.1/#sec-8.6" target="_blank">ECMAScript 5</a> property descriptors for the new prototype and another optional set of descriptors for properties of its constructor.
+The Mod constructor has a `specialize` method that accepts <a href="http://ecma-international.org/ecma-262/5.1/#sec-8.6" target="_blank">ECMAScript 5</a> property descriptors for the new prototype and another optional set of descriptors for properties of its constructor.
 It uses `Object.create` to extend the parent's prototype, and `Object.defineProperty` to apply the property descriptors.
 For the most part, this just provides a convenient and error-resistant way to declare new types, reinforcing the existing JavaScript conventions.

-## MontageJS Methods
+## Mod Methods

-However, MontageJS does provide some additional features.
+However, Mod does provide some additional features.
 Within any `Montage` method, `super(...args)` will call the eponymous method of the parent prototype.
 Likewise, `super()` within a getter will get a property according to the parent prototype, and `super(value)` within a setter will set a property according to the parent prototype.

 In this example, the `Type` implements an `id` getter, where identifiers are granted in the order of first access. `Subtype` overrides the identifier property such that the identifier is a string with an underscore prefix.